Havret/dotnet-activemq-artemis-core-client/README.md

 ## Performance

-All benchmarks are conducted on the following hardware and software configuration:
+All benchmarks are executed on the following hardware and software configuration:

 ```sh
 OS=macOS 14.5 (23F79) [Darwin 23.5.0]